-Bayern Munich's new latest signing Yann Sommer is one of the Bundesliga's, if not Europe's, best goalkeepers. bundesliga.com profiles the Switzerland No.1, who seemed to get a kick out of thwarting his new employers...
+Bayern Munich's winter signing Yann Sommer is one of the Bundesliga's, if not Europe's, best goalkeepers. bundesliga.com profiles the Switzerland No.1, who seemed to get a kick out of thwarting his new employers...

 Club: Bayern Munich